 Do I have to find my own work experience?

 No, we can arrange a work placement for you.
 Please let us know if you have a particular childcare setting in mind.
 We consider where you live and how you travel so we can arrange work placements to suit your needs.
+Most placements will be either in a; nursery, primary school (reception), or year 1.

 What areas of childcare will I learn about?